 Saute the chorizo in a skillet over medium heat for 3-5 minutes on each side.
 Set aside when done.

 Finely chop 1/4 onion and 1 jalapeno.
 (You can use less jalapeno if you want a milder version).
 Saute onion and jalapeno in olive oil over medium-low heat for 4-6 minutes or until tender.
-Whisk together 8 eggs and add to onion-jalapeno mixture, cooking over medium-low heat.
+Whisk together 8 eggs and add them to the onion-jalapeno mixture, along with 1/2 teaspoon of salt and some freshly cracked black pepper, cooking over medium-low heat.
 Set aside when done.